-If you want to help increase the survival rate of your baby guppies here are some of the things that you can do to reduce the risk of them being eaten by adults.
+If you want to help increase the survival rate of your baby guppies, here are some of the things that you can do to reduce the risk of filial cannibalism by adults.

 Add More Plants

 Plant dense, movable plants (real or fake) at the bottom of the aquarium to give the guppies with a hiding place.
-A few baby guppies will still be eaten but the ones that are adept at hiding will survive.
+Adults will still eat few baby guppies, but the ones that are adept at hiding will survive.

-This is simply removing the female guppy from the main tank and placing her in a separate tank until she gives birth.
-Once she does, move the mother guppy back to the main tank and raise the baby fry in the spawning tank until they are big enough to join the others in the main tank.
+Remove the female guppy from the main tank and placing her in a separate container until she gives birth.
+Once she does, move the mother guppy back to the main tank and raise the baby fry in the breeding tank until they are big enough to join the others in the main tank.

 At your local pet store or preferred online fish store, you can get a clear box that will either clip-on or float in your aquarium.
-There’s a mesh portion that allows baby guppies to safely swim through to escape the adults safely.
+There’s a mesh portion that allows baby guppies to swim through to escape the adults safely.
 Others prevent fry from getting out and adults from getting in.

-Basically, you put the pregnant guppy in the top part of the box.
+You put the pregnant guppy in the top part of the box.
 The fry can then swim safely in the lower part of the box.
-You can use the box to move the baby guppies to their own tank or raise them in the box.
+You can use the container to move the baby guppies to their tank or raise them in the box.